"Those who dare to fail miserably can achieve greatly."

 The reasons behind Ken’s reserved response to Alex’s exposure of his homosexuality were complex.
 Ken’s chosen political party—the Partisan Party—was rigidly right-wing and conservative on most matters, including but not confined to abortion, immigration, and the rights of non-conforming minorities, including the LBGTIQA+ community.
 Though Ken was not entirely in agreement with the Partisans on all of these issues, in planning his trajectory to the White House he knew he needed to reside well within the defined parameters the Partisan Party at all times—or at least until he was firmly ensconced in the White House—and supporting the LGBTIQA+ community was not included in that.

-The following year, as Ken began his campaign for the presidency in 2020, Ken finally sat down with Alex for a frank discussion about his sexual orientation.
+The following year, as Ken began in earnest his campaign for the presidency in 2020, Ken finally sat down with Alex for a frank discussion about his sexual orientation.
 To Alex’s horror, his father demanded that Alex deny the rumours that were starting to circulate in the press about Ken Abercrombie’s son being gay; the media circus that is an integral part of the presidential race having already kicked into high gear.